Scott Gottlieb: Private sector (2007–2017)

 Gottlieb practiced internal medicine as an attending physician at New York University's Tisch Hospital in New York City.
 In 2007, Gottlieb became a venture partner at New Enterprise Associates (NEA), the world's largest venture capital firm by assets under management.
 Gottlieb served as an active investing partner in the firm's healthcare division.
 He served on the boards of directors of several NEA portfolio companies, including Bravo Health (a Medicare Advantage health plan) and American Pathology Partners (a specialized anatomical pathology service provider).
 Gottlieb remained at NEA from 2007 until his appointment to be FDA Commissioner in May 2017.

-In 2016, Gottlieb testified before committees of the United States House of Representatives and the United States Senate on issues related to FDA regulation of drug prices, healthcare reform and medical innovation.
-During congressional investigations of the rise of the price of EpiPen, Gottlieb presented testimony arguing that generic drug companies set prices according to market demand, and that the generic drug industry is burdened by regulation that slows the development and review of new generic drug applications.
-These regulations, he argued, made it especially hard to bring forward generic equivalents of complex drugs, including drugs coupled to a device delivery system—a category of medicines that includes EpiPen.
+Prior to becoming FDA Commissioner, Gottlieb testified about 20 times before committees of the United States House of Representatives and the United States Senate on issues related to FDA regulation and drug competition, drug shortages, Medicare reimbursement and healthcare reform and medical innovation.
+During congressional investigations of the rise of the price of EpiPen, Gottlieb presented testimony arguing that the generic drug industry is burdened by regulation that slows the development and review of new generic drug applications.
+These regulations, he argued, made it especially hard to bring forward generic equivalents of complex drugs, including hard-to-formulate medicines and drugs coupled to a device delivery system—a category of medicines that includes EpiPen.
 He argued that such excessive regulations "undermine the competitive opportunities that could help inspire more choice and competition, and help lower costs."

-He was an independent director at Tolero Pharmaceuticals and Daiichi Sankyo Inc. and a member of GlaxoSmithKline's product investment board, which made decisions on which drugs GSK would take forward in development.
-He was a senior healthcare advisor to BDO and also a partner at T.R.
-Winston, a Los Angeles-based merchant bank with a focus on healthcare.
-In 2015, he served on the Board of Directors of Kure Corp, a provider of vaping products.
-Gottlieb served on the editorial board of the Food and Drug Law Institute's publication entitled Food and Drug Policy Forum that "provides for the exchange of ideas and recommendations on state, national, and international food and drug law and policy issues" and serves as a forum for discussion of regulatory policy in the food, drug, and medical device industry.
+Gottlieb was an independent director at Tolero Pharmaceuticals and Daiichi Sankyo Inc. and a member of GlaxoSmithKline's product investment board, which made decisions on which drugs GSK would take forward in development.
+He was a senior healthcare advisor to BDO and also a partner at a merchant bank with a focus on healthcare.
+In 2015, he served on the board one of the investment firm's portfolio companies that was a provider of vaping products, Kure Corp.
+During this time, Gottlieb was a regular contributor to the Wall Street Journal editorial page and published a regular feature in Forbes related to healthcare and medical innovation, and he served on the editorial board of the Food and Drug Law Institute's publication entitled Food and Drug Policy Forum that "provides for the exchange of ideas and recommendations on state, national, and international food and drug law and policy issues" and serves as a forum for discussion of regulatory policy in the food, drug, and medical device industry.